 For students to further develop their own community development agendas and skills, the course is built around a speaker series and discussion sessions focused on applied practices and cases.
 Notwithstanding significant advancements in affordable housing development, social service delivery, and placemaking— the traditional mainstay of community development— the course focuses on emerging community development approaches such as transformative economic projects built on community-labor partnerships, anchor-based strategies, and cooperative ownership and wealth creation.
 It also surveys innovative sectoral practices focused on renewable energy, mobility and access, food justice and sovereignty, and art, culture, and fashion.
 Guest speakers will moreover include political organizers and leaders working to build intersectional movements that inform progressive urban policy and planning agendas and community development goals.

-Course evaluations will be based on three assignments (blog entry, semi-structured interview, and applied research project) and class participation.
+Course evaluations will be based on three assignments (blog entry or comic strip, semi-structured interview, and applied research project) and class participation.
 It has no prerequisites and is open to graduate students across different disciplines.